juniordiscart/ImpossibleOdds-Toolkit/README.md

 * [JSON](#json): serialize your data to and from the JSON data format, with support for saving type information.
 * [XML](#xml): serialize your data to and from the XML data format using an easier alternative compared to C#'s built-in XML tools.
 * [HTTP](#http): easily transform your objects for sending data to your server using Unity’s web requests.
+* [Photon - WebRPC Extensions](#photon---webrpc-extensions): a convenience framework when sending requests over Photon's multiplayer network to your custom web server.

 ## Core Utilities